engeir/stowfiles/INSTALLED-linux.md

-i amscls: AMS document classes for LaTeX i amsfonts: TeX fonts from the American Mathematical Society i amsmath: AMS mathematical facilities for LaTeX i apacite: Citation style following the rules of the APA i appendix: Extra control of appendices i atbegshi: Execute stuff at \shipout time
+i amscls: AMS document classes for LaTeX i amsfonts: TeX fonts from the American Mathematical Society i amsmath: AMS mathematical facilities for LaTeX i anyfontsize: Select any font size in LaTeX i apacite: Citation style following the rules of the APA i appendix: Extra control of appendices i atbegshi: Execute stuff at \shipout time